wp-plugins/evarisk/include/lib/odtPhpLibrary/zip/pclzip/readme.txt

         Zip "tmporary-files" : 23sec (max_execution_time=30, memory_limit=30Mo)
     - Replace use of mktime() by time() to limit the E_STRICT error messages.
-    - Bug correction : When adding files with full windows path (drive letter) PclZip is now working.
-Before, if the drive letter is not the default path, PclZip was not able to add the file.
+    - Bug correction : When adding files with full windows path (drive letter) digiPclZip is now working.
+Before, if the drive letter is not the default path, digiPclZip was not able to add the file.

   Version 2.6 :
     - Code optimisation